 Spongebob Squarepants is one of my favourite childhood TV shows.
 My sister and I first started watching the show around its fourth or fifth season, shortly after the the departure of producer Stephen Hillenburg, and the release of the 2004 film – which is fantastic, by the way.
 This period is noted for being the start of a perceived decline in quality for the show.
 Even at the time, we noticed a shift to more gross-out, immature humour compared to the comparative wit of Spongebob’s first three seasons, which we were still able to watch through early morning re-runs before school.
 These earlier seasons are widely regarded as the best, and most of the show’s greatest memes hail from this era.
 Of course, with such an incredible track record of episodes across these three seasons, the question is obviously raised as to which is the best.

-The anxiety-inducing ‘Rock Bottom’, the deliciously eerie ‘Graveyard Shift’, and the satirical ‘Chocolate with Nuts’ are all in contention for the show’s best outing, and certainly pack their fair share of memorable moments.
+The anxiety-inducing ‘Rock Bottom’, deliciously eerie ‘Graveyard Shift’, and satirical ‘Chocolate with Nuts’ certainly all pack their fair share of memorable moments.
 But it is Season 2’s ‘Band Geeks’ that takes the cake for me.
 In this episode, Squidward lies to his high school rival about being the leader of a band.
 After realising that he doesn’t actually have one, Squidward recruits various Bikini Bottomites and must form them into a successful marching troupe before their performance at the Bubble Bowl in a few days time.
-SpongeBob’s voice actor Tom Kenny considers ‘Band Geeks’ one of his favorite episodes; Nancy Basile of About.com described ‘Band Geeks’ as having “so many of the best elements of SpongeBob, crafted into a story whose rhythm flows smoothly and quickly to reach a poignant end;” it even won the award for Best Sound Editing in Television – Animation at the 2002 Golden Reel Awards.
+SpongeBob’s voice actor Tom Kenny considers ‘Band Geeks’ one of his favourite episodes; Nancy Basile of About.com described ‘Band Geeks’ as having “so many of the best elements of SpongeBob, crafted into a story whose rhythm flows smoothly and quickly to reach a poignant end;” it even won the award for Best Sound Editing in Television – Animation at the 2002 Golden Reel Awards.
 It’s clearly a cut above the rest of what Spongebob has to offer, but what has lead to the episode garnering so much acclaim?

 First of all, ‘Band Geeks’ serves as a great introductory episode for those new to Spongebob Squarepants.
 Each of the show’s main players gets their own moment to shine: Patrick is as witless as ever, and Mr. Krabs will do anything he can to get something for nothing.
 It should also be noted that the story doesn’t plod along like some episodes, it flows quickly and naturally from scene to scene, interspersed with great jokes that show off Spongebob’s sense of humour.
 It’s no coincidence that the show’s best-regarded episodes are also its funniest.
 Although ‘Shanghaied’ and ‘Pizza Delivery’ perhaps include funnier individual moments, no other episode so efficiently compresses as many consistently funny gags into its brief runtime as ‘Band Geeks’.
 It includes some of the show’s most enduring and memorable jokes, including the iconic “Is mayonnaise an instrument?” and “the ba-ba-ba”.